-This foamy, creamy, deliciously powerful recipe has been trending recently as a non-vegan drink – made with dairy butter, MCT oil (energizer extracted from coconut oil), and coffee – and proponents swear by the drink’s benefits: Higher energy, more focused mind, satiated from breakfast until lunch, inadvertent weight loss.
+This foamy, creamy, deliciously powerful recipe has been trending recently as a non-vegan drink.
+This popular drink is made with dairy butter, MCT oil (extracted from coconut oil), and coffee.

-So, I decided to make a vegan version — subbing the dairy and MCT oil for coconut butter.
-After all, coconut butter is full of heart-healthy fat, and has the added bonus of being healthier as a plant-based ingredient, as well as cruelty-free!
+So, I decided to make a vegan version.
+I subbing the dairy and MCT oil for coconut butter.
+After all, coconut butter is full of heart-healthy fat.
+And it has the added bonus of being healthier as a plant-based ingredient, as well as cruelty-free!

 And since tocos works best eaten with a healthy fat, this arrangement – coconut butter and tocos – fits the requirement perfectly.

-The history of ‘butter coffee”, or “bullet coffee” as it is also known, springs from a 2,500-year-old Tibetan black tea, brewed with salt and yak butter.
+The history of “bulletproof coffee”, or “butter coffee” as it is also known, springs from a 2,500-year-old Tibetan black tea, brewed with salt and yak butter.

-Nutritional experts note the effect is that the added fat slows the intake of the coffee’s caffeine, and allows one to feel full longer as well as more alert and energized.
+Nutritional experts note the effect is that the added fat slows the intake of the coffee’s caffeine.
+This allows one to feel full longer as well as more alert and energized.

-Critics, however, note that the ingestion of saturated fats from dairy butter might spike unhealthy cholesterol levels.
+Critics, however, say that the ingestion of saturated fats from dairy butter might spike unhealthy cholesterol levels.

 Well, with the vegan version using coconut butter, only healthy fats are in this drink.
 No negative cholesterol impact!

-And coconut butter, made of pureed raw coconut meat, has it’s own additional benefits — 1 tbsp provides 2 grams of fiber, as well as potassium, magnesium and iron.
-But it’s also rich in lauric acid, an immunity booster that fights off bacteria, viruses and fungi, as well as boosts metabolism.
+And coconut butter, made of pureed raw coconut meat, has it’s own additional benefits.
+Just 1 tbsp provides 2 grams of fiber, as well as potassium, magnesium and iron.

-All in all, whether you add in MCT oil or not, I am thinking vegan butter coffee will have all the positive effects of the trendy dairy-based butter coffee but without the negative impact – what do you think?
+Whether you add in MCT oil or not, vegan bulletproof coffee has all the positive effects of the trendy dairy-based bulletproof coffee but without the negative impact.
+What do you think?

-If you make my awesome vegan butter coffee, come over to Instagram and tag me with it so I can see and tell me if it changed your day for the better!
+If you make my awesome vegan bulletproof coffee, come over to Instagram and tag me with it so I can see and tell me if it changed your day for the better!

 Vegan Bulletproof Coffee (butter coffee + tocos)